Stuffed Zucchini Boats

 • Cherry tomatoes dot the filling with sweet, juicy bites.

-• Pine nuts add crunch and richness.
+• Pine nuts add crunch.

 • Lemon zest and thyme give it a bright, fresh finish.

-How to Make Stuffed Zucchini
+How to Make Stuffed Zucchini Boats

 Stuffed vegetables may seem fussy, but they’re deceptively simple.
 As with my stuffed bell peppers and stuffed poblanos, these come together in just a few steps.
 Here’s all you need to do:

-1. Cut the zucchini!
+1. Cut the zucchini.
 Halve them lengthwise and hollow out the flesh, leaving a 1/4-inch-thick rim around each half.

 Enjoy!

-Stuffed zucchini recipe filling
+Stuffed zucchini boats filling in mixing bowl

 Stuffed Zucchini Recipe Tips